Overview

 How to take Conventional Pictures with Stitch

-- Open Stitch and load the iGUIDE project data.
+- Open Stitch and load your iGUIDE project

-- From the Scan List, select the scan you want to use as the source for your image.
+- From the Scan List, select the scan you want to use as the image source

-- Click the Take Pictures button (camera icon) located on the top toolbar.
+- Click the Take Pictures button (camera icon) on the top toolbar

-- Use your mouse to click and drag the 360° view to compose your image.
+- Click and drag in the 360° view to compose your shot — the visible frame is what gets captured

-- Adjust the Field of View (FOV) slider to zoom in or out as needed.
+- Use the Field of View (FOV) slider to zoom in or out

-- Use the grid overlay to align vertical and horizontal elements for a cleaner composition.
+- Use the grid overlay to align verticals and horizontals

-- The image will be saved in the Snapshots folder located in the root of the project directory.
+- Images are saved sequentially in the Snapshots folder at the root of the project directory

-Tip: You can quickly cycle through scans using the Next and Previous buttons to find the best angles.
+Tip: Use the Next and Previous buttons to quickly cycle through scans and find the best angles.

 Tips for Best Results

-- Use the Grid Overlay: Helps align architectural features like walls, windows, and furniture.
+- Use the grid overlay to align architectural features like walls, windows, and furniture

-- Enhance Before Capturing: Use the Adjust Panoramas tool to fine-tune brightness, contrast, and saturation before taking the picture.
+- Enhance before capturing with the Adjust Panoramas tool for brightness, contrast, and saturation

 Frequently Asked Questions